seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 But yet not stay, entreat me how you can.

 **KATHARINA**
-Now, if you love me, stay.
+Now, if you love me, stay. ...

 **PETRUCHIO**
+...
 Grumio, my horse.

 **GRUMIO**
 Ay, sir, they be ready: the oats have eaten the horses.

 **KATHARINA**
 Nay, then,
-Do what thou canst, I will not go to-day;
+Do what thou canst, I will not go today;
-No, nor to-morrow, not till I please myself.
+No, nor tomorrow, not till I please myself.
 The door is open, sir; there lies your way;
 You may be jogging whiles your boots are green;
 For me, I'll not be gone till I please myself: